matrix-org/synapse/docs/turn-howto.md

     traffic (remember to allow both TCP and UDP traffic), and ports 49152-65535 for the UDP relay.)

-1. If your TURN server is behind a NAT, the NAT gateway must have an external, publicly-reachable IP address.
+1. If your TURN server is behind NAT, the NAT gateway must have an external, publicly-reachable IP address.
 You must configure coturn to advertise that address to connecting clients: